Which Pillow Filling is the Best

 Latex pillows are in trend these days.
 They provide adequate support for your head and neck while being gentle in feel.
 The most common latex pillows for sale, like most memory foam pillows, are solid box-shaped pieces of latex that cannot be molded.
 However, shredded latex pillow stuffing is moldable and malleable.

-Advantages of latex filling
+Advantages of Latex Filling

 • Support head and neck